They threaten to revoke licenses from state drivers who do not pick up passengers in Villa Clara

 Facebook Capture / CMHW The Radio Queen of the Center

-A person reported that the conditions in the terminal are terrible, with overcrowding of people and homeless individuals lying on the seats, forcing those who are traveling to remain standing.
+A person reported that the conditions at the terminal are terrible, with overcrowding and homeless individuals lying on the seats, forcing travelers to stand.

 In July, the Cuban government acknowledged the transportation crisis in the country, revealing that more than half of the provincial routes are paralyzed, as reported during a session of the Cuban Parliament.